vickyluvs/Travel_Journal/README.md

 This travel journal has only 3 countries that I've visited, as time goes by, I'd like to keep adding to this list.

+it can be viewed here [Link text Here](https://wondrous-medovik-8e9da6.netlify.app/)